C2SM/c2sm.github.io/docs/models/icon/large_use_cases.md

 ### 1.2 Local testing
 Follow the step-by-step guide in [How to add experiments to a buildbot list :material-open-in-new:](https://gitlab.dkrz.de/icon/wiki/-/wikis/How-to-setup-new-test-experiments-for-buildbot#how-to-add-experiments-to-a-buildbot-list){:target="_blank"} to add you experiment test case.
 Start with the `checksuite_modes` for the mpi and nproma test (`'nm'`) for the machine you are testing on.

+We recommend you to do out-of-source builds for CPU and GPU so that you can have two compiled versions of ICON in the same repository.

 #### Test on CPU
 To ensure that there are no basic issues with the namelist, we recommend to start testing on CPU before going over to GPU testing.
 First, compile icon-nwp on CPU following the instructions in [Configure and compile :material-open-in-new:](https://c2sm.github.io/models/icon/#configure-and-compile){:target="_blank"} (<span style="color:orange">*TODO*</span>: fix link before merging).
 Then create the check file and run the test locally (`EXP=<exp_name>`):